slashrelativepath/curlbash/README.md

 ### SSH Keys

-1. Create SSH key pair from workstation to server
+1. Create SSH key pair on your workstation.
-    1. Type `ssh-keygen` into your workstation terminal
+    1. Check if you already have an ssh key pair (id_ras and id_rsa.pub) on your workstation.
+If you do skip to step 2 to copy the key to the server.
+Note: `~/` is a shortcut path to your home directory.
+    `ls -la ~/.ssh`

+2. Create new ssh key pair.
+`ssh-keygen -t ed25519 -C "your_email@example.com"`
-    2. Press Enter to accept the default directory `~/.ssh/id_rsa`
+    1. Press Enter to save the key at the default path.
-    3. If the default directory already exists you will be asked to Overwrite.
-Press `y` then Enter

-    * Keep in mind this will overwrite your current key pair.
-Any existing devices that are key paired will no longer authenticate using the previous key.
-    4. Press Enter to accept no passphrase
+    2. Press Enter to accept no passphrase.
-    5. Press Enter again to confirm no passphrase
+    3. Press Enter again to confirm no passphrase.

-    * Your public key is now saved at `~/.ssh/id_rsa.pub`
+    * Your public key is now saved at `~/.ssh/id_ed25519.pub` and the private key is at `~/.sssh/id_ed25519`

 2. Copy your public SSH key to your server
-    1. Linux/MacOS: `ssh-copy-id -i ~/.ssh/id_rsa.pub <USERNAME>@<SERVER-IP>`
+    1. Linux/MacOS: `ssh-copy-id -i ~/.ssh/id_ed25519.pub <USERNAME>@<SERVER-IP>`
-    2. Windows: `cat ~/.ssh/id_rsa.pub | ssh <USERNAME>@<SERVER-IP> "cat >> ~/.ssh/authorized_keys"`
+    2. Windows: `cat ~/.ssh/id_ed25519.pub | ssh <USERNAME>@<SERVER-IP> "cat >> ~/.ssh/authorized_keys"`
     * Be sure to replace \<USERNAME\> with your username on your server and \<SERVER-IP\> with the IP of your server

-3. Log in to your server to confirm `ssh <USERNAME>@<SERVER-IP>`
+3. Log in to your server to confirm that the ssh keys are working `ssh <USERNAME>@<SERVER-IP>`.
+You should no longer be asked for a password to connect to the pi server.

 ### Notes